ververica/ververica-platform-playground/README.md

 # Welcome to the Ververica Platform Playground

-This playground provides a hands-on introduction to Ververica Platform based on minimal prerequisites.
+This playground provides a hands-on introduction to Ververica Platform with minimal prerequisites.

-Please check out the [corresponding getting started guide](https://docs.ververica.com/getting_started/index.html) in the [Ververica Platform documentation](https:://docs.ververica.com).
+Please check out the [corresponding getting started guide](https://docs.ververica.com/getting_started/index.html) in the [Ververica Platform documentation](https://docs.ververica.com).

 ## About